rikedyp/documentation/windows-ui-guide/docs/editor.md

 You can include APL expressions: the Editor will evaluate them when you fix or format the array.
+This allows you to insert the value of one array into another simply by typing its name and pressing `<RD>`.

 For example, in the session:
 ```apl